 GSM accounts for three-quarters of global mobile market.

 First HSDPA network goes live.

 120+ WCDMA handset models launched or announced.

-Over 120 commercial WCDMA networks in more than 50 countries and almost 100 million subscriptions.
+Over 120 commercial WCDMA networks live in more than 50 countries; almost 100 million connections.

 Approximately 85 HSDPA networks in commercial launch by year end.